MarkGoncharovAl/MicroController/README.md

 ## Project description

+The MD is powered by 5 volts.

 When button is pressed, ATmega triggeres HC-SR04 to measure distance.
 Then distance is transfered to PC using UART protocol.
-Finally, we get data from serial terminal CuteCom.
+Finally, using USB to TTL, we get data from serial terminal CuteCom.
+The distance is measured 2 times in a second.

 Led is connected to port PBO and used for debug.
+It is blinking fastly when the button isn't pressed, and it is lighting permanently when the button is pressed.

+Two HC-SR04 are connected to PD6 via two resistors, which are used to synchronize data transmition from these modules to ATmega8535.

 ## HC-SR04 description